ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 **Even though a state in general might not have a very high accuracy in solving gun murders, it is entirely possible and probable that certain counties in that state are actually quite good at solving gun murders**.
 This might be for various reasons such as regional difference in policing strategies, how well funded certain regions are, or just that there are not many murders in a certain region and so there are less cases to work on at once.

 We will explore this idea using the following process.
-For each state, we will analyze how much better (or worse) that state has gotten in solving crimes over time.
+For each state, we will analyze how much better (or worse) that state has gotten in solving gun murders over time.
 This essentially amounts to **computing the slope of the line of best fit in each of the state plots displayed in the above map**.
 For each county in that state, we do the exact same thing.

-We then compare all the counties to the state and pick out the county which is ***improving the most*** in solving crimes relative to the state and the county that is ***deteriorating the most*** relative to the state.
+We then compare all the counties to the state and pick out the county which is ***improving the most*** in solving gun murders relative to the state and the county that is ***deteriorating the most*** relative to the state.
 We do this for all states and then pick out the **9 best and 9 worst counties, displayed below**.
 Note that we only consider a county if **more than 200 gun murders occurred there** since 1980 since we don't want that problem of having only 2 murders in the county in a given year, for example.

 <figure>
 <center>